-In 1777, the word “parasol” was first printed in the Westminster Magazine.
+In 1777, the same year that Juliette Récamier was born, was the same year that the word “parasol” was first printed in the Westminster Magazine.
 The magazine also described this new contraption stating:

 “[It is] a silk umbrella, or what the French call a Parisol [sic].
 It is fastened on the middle of a long japanned walking cane with an ivory crook head.
 It opens by a spring, and is pushed up toward the head of the cane when expanded for use.”

-Umbrellas were fairly common in England by the late 1780s and women began using parasols after this time.
+Umbrellas were quite ommon in England by the late 1780s and women began using parasols after this time.
 However, umbrellas and parasols were still somewhat novel.
 The general public still thought them a thing of awe and at the time of London’s Great Exhibition in 1851, “umbrellas and parasols were worthily represented [because of the public’s interest in them].”

-By the late 1800s, parasols were commonly carried by fashionable women and regularly used to signal a woman’s intentions towards a man.
-Numerous books were also written that combined flirting tips with standardized parasol signals.
-Some of these parasol signals included the following:
+By the late 1800s, parasols were commonly carried by fashionable women and supposedly regularly used to flirt and signal a woman’s intentions towards a man.
+Numerous books were also written that combined the parasol and flirting to result in standardized parasol signals.
+Some of these included the following: